 The 1980s saw the rise of bank mainframe computers and the world is introduced to online banking, which flourished in 1990s with the Internet and e-commerce business models.
 Online banking brought about a major shift in how people perceived money & their relationship with financial institutions.

 By the beginning of the 21st century, banks’ internal processes, interactions with outsiders and retail customers had become fully digitized.
 This era ends with the Global Financial Crisis in 2008.

 As the origins of the Global Financial Crisis that soon morphed into a general economic crisis become more widely understood, the general public developed a distrust of the traditional banking system.
 This and the fact that many financial professionals were out of work, led to a shift in mindset and paved a way to a new industry, Fintech 3.0.
-So, this era is marked by the emergence of new players alongside the already existing ones (such as banks).
+So, this era is marked by the emergence of new players, particularly fintech startups, alongside the already existing ones (such as banks).

 The release of Bitcoin v0.1 in 2009 is another event that has had a major impact on the financial world and was soon followed by the boom of different cryptocurrencies (which, in turn, was followed by the great crypto crash in 2018).